Learn how to make smoked gouda cheese either indoors or outdoors.

 Do not attempt this on a sunny summer afternoon.

-How to Smoke Gouda in an Electric Smoker
+How to Make Smoked Gouda Cheese in an Electric Smoker

 Electric smokers usually have included shelves so that you can smoke several items at once.